SirYancy/computer-apps-primer/ch4-spreadsheets/tutorial1-2.md

 1. Select cell **G11** again.
 1. Hold the mouse over the **Fill Handle**
-1. Notice how the cursor changes to a plus sign. **Click and drag** the fill handle down until the outline surrounds the entire column. <br> ![3][drag fill handle]
+1. Notice how the cursor changes to a plus sign. **Click and drag** the fill handle down until the outline surrounds the entire column. <br> ![drag fill handle][3]
 1. **Release** the mouse button.
 1. Verify that the formulas in each cell have been updated and were correctly applied.
-It should look like this: <br> ![4][fill handle result]
+It should look like this: <br> ![fill handle result][4]

 We will talk about the fill handle more in later sections as it is an immensely useful tool and this only scratches the surface of its capabilities.